ng-doc/ng-doc/apps/ng-doc/docs/getting-started/configuration/index.md

 After that, NgDoc will start displaying links for editing and viewing the source code of the page.

 > **Note**
-> NgDoc supports only GitHub repositories, you can ask for support for other repositories by
+> NgDoc supports only GitHub and GitLab repositories, you can ask for support for other repositories by
 > creating an issue in our `ngDocFeatureRequest` page.

 ```typescript name="ng-doc.config.ts"